Tuesday, January 10, 2023

 And that’s the review right there, really.
 Capricorn is a collection of songs that thwacks into the bullseye.
 It's delivered in style, and it’ll loosen your lumbago and make you wish you had a dance floor and a partner at your immediate disposal.
 But let’s give you a bit more info to chew on, huh?

 The album takes its name from the Capricorn Records studio in Macon, Georgia where it was recorded.
 But while Capricorn Records is possibly most strongly associated with the Allman Brothers, the soul vibe here is more akin to that of Macon’s most famous son, Otis Redding.
-But judicious helpings of young Eddie’s blues sensibilities are folded into the mix too.
+Oh yeah, and judicious helpings of young Eddie’s blues sensibilities are folded into the mix too.

 Slide guitar offers a signature refrain and a closing solo amid the horn punctuation of the swampy, offbeat ‘Yella Alligator’, which serves up another simple but damn good hook, the 9V fella singing about the bayou but sounding very like a creature of the streets.
 ‘It’s Going Down’ has a woozy, bluesy feel, mucho relaxed and laid back, with flutterings of flute and pinging gutiar adding a summery flavour.
 But ‘Down Along The Cove’ is brisker blues-rooted fare, peppered with Eddie’s slide guitar alternating conversationally with his vocal, until the slide has its moment on a gritty but playful solo, followed by a blast of rockin’ piano from Chad Mason.
 The avowed influence of Sean Costello, who was raised in 9V’s home town of Atlanta, is evident here and elsewhere.